Torfaen: History

 All the constituent parts of Torfaen had previously been in the administrative county of Monmouthshire prior to the reforms.
 Gwent County Council provided county-level services to the new borough.

 Torfaen was reconstituted in 1996 as a county borough, taking over the county-level functions from the abolished Gwent County Council.
 The area is now governed by Torfaen County Borough Council, which is a principal council.

 Torfaen has its own museum Torfaen Museum, in Pontypool Park, Pontypool.

 Area characteristics

 The area has a population of around 91,000.
 Much of the southern part of the county borough around Cwmbran is extensively urban.
 The north of the county borough is greener and retains extensive areas of countryside, especially on the route to Blaenavon.

 The administrative centre is Pontypool in the centre of the county borough.
 Most of the administration of Torfaen County Borough Council is conducted from Pontypool Civic Centre.

 Local landmarks

 The highest point of the county is Coity Mountain.

+Pontypool Indoor Market

+A market hall of 1893-4, built when the existing facility became too small and needed replacing due to the greatly increased local population.
+The previous Vegetable Market (1875) which stood on the same site was demolished, but the first hall built in 1730 still survives in Commercial Street.
+The Market was designed by Robert Williams and D J Loughor (who was probably the engineer).
+This building is the only physical reminder of the work of the Pontypool Local Board who were replaced by the Pontypool Urban District Council following the Local Government Act 1894.